• Free shipping on all orders

 Image Credit: Grisha Bruev, Shutterstock

 Basenjis are elegant, small dogs from Africa.
 They’re often described as “barkless.”
-However, they do absolutely make a noise—they just don’t bark like a “normal” dog.
-Instead, they “yodel.”
-They come in a range of different colors, though they usually have some white markings.
+However, they “yodel” instead of bark.
+They come in various colors, though they usually have some white markings.
 They also shed minimally, so they only need occasional grooming.

-These dogs are extremely independent.
-They’re loyal to their families and bond closely with them.
-However, they tend to make their own decisions, which can make them difficult to train.
+Although Basenjis are loyal to their families and bond closely with them, they’re independent dogs.
+They can make their own decisions, which can make them difficult to train.
 They’re often stubborn and easily distracted.
 They may be unsure of strangers and require quite a bit of socialization.

 16. Chihuahua